-Illinois literary places stir emotion, with their early religious roots, their grappling with problems of racism and poverty, their notorious taverns, and heated historical events that motivated writers and brought them nationwide attention.
-Visit the sites on the Illinois Author Adventures Trail, to experience what all this means.
+Illinois literary places stir emotion, with their early religious roots, their grappling with problems of racism and poverty, their notorious taverns, and the fiery historical events that motivated writers toward expression and brought them nationwide attention.
+The sites on the Illinois Author Adventures Trail makes it possible to experience what all this means at different stages of history from the 19th century to today.

 Click any link below for author and place information.